 Penalties: Violators in Chicago are subject to fines of $100 to $500 per day, up to $7,000.

-- Kansas: Kansans are asked to quarantine for two weeks if they have “attended/traveled to mass gathering events out-of-state of 500 people or greater where individuals do not socially distance (6 feet) and wear masks.”
+- Kansas: Kansans are asked to quarantine for two weeks if they have traveled to or from North Dakota on or after Oct.
+21, or “attended/traveled to mass gathering events out-of-state of 500 people or greater where individuals do not socially distance (6 feet) and wear masks.”
 (There are also requirements for residents returning from cruising and international travel.)
 The mandate explains that those in quarantine should monitor symptoms and “should not attend school, work or any other setting where they are not able to maintain about a 6-foot distance from other people.”

 Penalties: Violating the order is a Class C misdemeanor, with fines from $25 to $100.

 - Maine: Those visiting Maine who plan to stay in a lodging establishment are required to show a negative COVID-19 test result or opt to self-quarantine for 14 days.
 They now also need to fill out a certificate of compliance, assuring that they will follow the rules, and submit it to their place of lodging.
-Travelers from five states — Connecticut, Vermont, New York, New Jersey and New Hampshire — are exempt.
+Travelers from only six states — Connecticut, Vermont, New York, New Jersey, Massachusetts and New Hampshire — are considered low-risk and therefore exempt.

 Penalties: none stated.

 - Maryland: Travelers coming from high-risk states (with positivity rates of 10 percent or more) should be tested for COVID-19 and quarantine for two weeks or until they receive negative test results.
-The list currently includes more than 10 states, based on information listed by the CDC.
+It currently considers 8 states to be high-risk, based on information listed by the CDC.

 Penalties: none stated

 - Massachusetts: Travelers entering the state (including residents returning home from certain high-risk areas) are required to self-quarantine for two weeks or show a negative result from a COVID-19 test taken no more than 72 hours before arrival.
 They must complete the Massachusetts Travel Form as well if they’re over age 18.
-Travelers from states with low rates of COVID-19 (there are currently 11) are exempt.
+Travelers from states with low rates of COVID-19 (there are currently 9, plus the District of Columbia) are exempt.
 Hotels and other short-term accommodations have been asked to communicate the rule to guests.

 Penalties: Failure to complete the form or quarantine may result in a $500 fine per day.